How to Pick a Profitable Niche for Affiliate Marketing

 2. Do People Spend Money in Your Niche?

-It would be good to know beforehand whether your niche can support your affiliate income goals, whether it’s a few hundred dollars monthly or to replace a full-time job.
+It's good to know beforehand whether your niche can support your affiliate income goals, whether it’s a few hundred dollars monthly or to replace a full-time job.
 Fortunately, there are several ways to research the market that are right at your fingertips:

 When you’re on the road, check out the amount of billboard advertising space devoted to items in your niche.
 City and highway billboards can be expensive, so chances are the companies and products behind the advertising are confident about their market’s profitability and sales potential.